bennyguitar/CollapseClick/README.md

 // 4.
-Color of each CollapseClickCell\'s TitleView Background
+Color for the TitleView Background of each CollapseClickCell
 //    - This is an optional method.
 //    - This color is for the background of the clickable, header area.